projectsbyif/openapis/pages/scenario-2-managing-utility-bills-in-a-shared-household.md

 ### All bills in one place

 The prospect of being able to see and manage all your bills in one place was well-received by nearly everyone we spoke to.
-A few people said they’d feel more in control if they could see how much they need to pay and how much they were using.
+A few people said they&rsquo;d feel more in control if they could see how much they need to pay and how much they were using.

 A couple of participants voiced anxiety about so much of their utilities data being available from their phone or within a single service like Bills Box.

 ### Shared billing

-There’s a clear burden when it comes to managing shared bills in a shared household.
-People struggle to know who’s paid what or to fix anything, unless they’re the named person on the account with the utility company.
+There&rsquo;s a clear burden when it comes to managing shared bills in a shared household.
+People struggle to know who&rsquo;s paid what or to fix anything, unless they&rsquo;re the named person on the account with the utility company.

 The potential to share rights and responsibilities for bills and data was something nearly all participants found to be a empowering prospect.
 There was even excitement about it being easy to be recognised as a group by utility companies, acknowledging the different living situations many people have.